 I am still here thanks to the fantastic paramedics, nurses, and doctors that make up our NHS, and the experience, like the adversity my father faced, has only made me more determined to make our society a fairer and safer place for all.

+As a local councillor, I have seen first-hand the damage caused by Tory austerity and cuts to the services protecting our most vulnerable.
 Over the past decade, the foundations of the open and compassionate country that took me in and gave me a home have been under assault on all sides.
 But I’ve always lived by the rule that if there is something you care about, you do something about it.
 I believe the same tireless approach should be shown by those lucky enough to be selected to represent their constituents in parliament.